Free Software in international development cooperation

 Solution: Free Software as a foundation of development cooperation

 eGovernance, eHealth, digital agriculture and other digital services of international development cooperation are based on the use of software.
 Functional software thus becomes the basic technology of social organization as well as of modern administrative services.
 Free Software allows development investments once made to be reused around the globe without (further) license costs and without legal or technical restrictions.
 The simultaneous publication of its source code on public code repositories also enables one's own software development to profit from reusing, improving and republishing by other actors around the globe - the so-called "upstream"1.
-In terms of international cooperation, the freely licensed source code serves as a basis for organized or self-empowered knowledge multiplication and transfer as well as international cooperation.
+In terms of international cooperation, the freely licensed source code serves as a basis for organized or self-empowered knowledge multiplication and transfer.
 Free Software allows the development of digital cornerstones and provides international standards without creating new monopolies and dependencies.
 In the same way, one's own software development can benefit from existing publications of other Free Software2.
 Instead of constantly reinventing the wheel, Free Software allows all people to "stand on the shoulders of giants" at the same time.

 Status quo: Free Software and international development cooperation